eramons/techblog/content/post/thinkpadw500.md

 ### 3.2.
 Payload

-As payload, I would use SeeBIOS, which should allow:
+As payload, SeeBIOS should allow:

  * First, still being able to boot the existing Windows installation
  * Second, boot Ubuntu after the installation